Neural numerical homogenization based on Deep Ritz corrections: Numerical Homogenization

-The LOD method~\cite{MalP14,HenP13,MalP20} constructs a coarse-scale problem-adapted approximation space based on the bilinear form~\eqref{eq:a_inner_product}.
-In this subsection, we introduce the basics of the approach and then modify it based on a Deep Ritz ansatz in the following section.
-The overall goal {of this modification will be} to leverage generalization properties of neural networks to quickly update the approximation space when coefficients change over time.
+{As mentioned above, the} LOD method~\cite{MalP14,HenP13,MalP20} constructs a coarse-scale problem-adapted approximation space based on the bilinear form~\eqref{eq:a_inner_product}.
+In {the following subsections}, we introduce the basics of the approach and {lay the foundation for modifications} based on a Deep Ritz ansatz in the {next} section.

 Let $\calT_H$ be a quasi-uniform, quadrilateral mesh with mesh size $H >\varepsilon$ and let $V_H$ be the conforming subspace of $H_0^1(\Omega)$ defined by